Shawnee Tribe: Government

-Ben Barnes is the current elected Chief.
 Previously, Ron Sparkman was the elected chairman, serving a four-year term.

 Economic development

 The Shawnee Tribe issues its own tribal vehicle tags.
-They operate their own housing authority as well as a tribal smoke shop, the Shawnee Trails Gift Shop and Gallery, Shawnee Development LLC, and Shawnee Heritage Government Solutions.
+It operates its own housing authority as well as a tribal smoke shop, the Shawnee Trails Gift Shop and Gallery, Shawnee Development LLC, and Shawnee Heritage Government Solutions.
 Their annual economic impact is estimated by the Oklahoma Indian Affairs Commissions to be $3 million.
 Shawnee Development LLC is an economic development corporation established in 2001, owned by the tribe but conducting business separately from the general government functions.
-The Shawnee Journal is a newspaper published by the tribe and distributed at no cost to all tribal members.
+The Shawnee Journal is a newspaper published by the tribe and distributed at no cost to all tribal citizens.

 Culture

 Some traditional ceremonies, such as the Spring and Fall Bread Dance, the Green Corn ceremony, and stomp dances are still held.
-These take place in White Oak, Oklahoma.
-Some Shawnees are also members of the Native American Church peyote ceremonies, with most attending in the winter outside of the traditional Shawnee ceremonial cycle.
+These take place at the ceremonial ground in White Oak, Oklahoma.
+Some Shawnees belong to the Native American Church and participate in peyote ceremonies, mostly in the winter which is outside of the traditional Shawnee ceremonial cycle.